2b2tInfo/magma/README.md

 systemctl enable mariadb && systemctl start mariadb
 ```

-The password is not set yet.
-So the default password is "" a.k.a press enter when password is asked.
+The default root password is "" a.k.a press enter when password is asked.

 ```shell
 mysql -u root -p